Health Equity

 These efforts promote clinical trials as one of the ways to access the most advanced treatments and they also include information on the importance of cancer prevention via timely and consistent cancer screenings.

-The second pillar focuses on science and research.
-SU2C is dedicated to funding research that is focused on screening and bringing diverse patients into the research and clinical trial process.
+The second pillar focuses on research and awards.
+SU2C is dedicated to funding research and community engagement awards focused on addressing disparities in cancer screening and clinical trials.

 SU2C’s Health Equity Committee has developed high standards to solicit proposals from prospective researchers in order to increase diverse participation in cancer clinical trials.
-We have also funded research projects that are specific to underserved communities.
+SU2C has funded research projects that are specific to underserved communities.

 Collaborations